• Skip to primary navigation

 • It is common to also add chicharron to the bowls of soup before serving them.
 Find instructions on how to make Chicharrones in my Chifrijo recipe.

 • This recipe is normally cooked in a pot over an open flame in Guatemala.
-The Pressure Cooker is not a traditional method, but instead is used to speed up the process.
-Just like the Sopita recipe from Mexico.
-This Mexican Shells and Cheese recipe is made on the stove or over an open fire.
+The Pressure Cooker is not a traditional method, but instead is used to speed up the process (just like the Sopita recipe from Mexico which is made on the stove or over an open fire).
 Find instructions for how to make this on the stovetop in the FAQs section.

 Recipe FAQs